hammerheim-game/hammerheim-rules/8-scenarios.md

 # Merchant Square
 </div>

-By Andy Tabor
-The once thriving Market Square, more commonly known as the District of the Flying Horse has become a deserted plaza.
+_The once thriving Market Square, more commonly known as the District of the Flying Horse has become a deserted plaza.
 Only the exceptionally brave or downright foolhardy dare cross the open cobbles, where once thousands of merchants sole their wares.
 To